eanbit-rt/Genomics/README.md

 Create a new Bioconda environment for the course to install all the necessary software needed for the course using Anaconda.

-  conda create --name eanbit python=2.7
+  'conda create --name eanbit python=2.7'

 Activate the newly created eanbit environment: